Skip to content

 The trend towards a hotter climate

-The image below shows how the temperatures across England are already increasing year on year, setting a clear trend towards a hotter climate which will bring significant consequences.
+The image below shows how the temperatures across England are increasing every year.
+This sets a clear trend towards a hotter climate bringing significant consequences.

-The 'Warming Stripes' by Professor Ed Hawkins MBE show how global temperatures have increased between 1884 and 2018.
-The colour scale goes from 7.6°C (dark blue) to 10.8°C (dark red)
+The 'Warming Stripes' by Professor Ed Hawkins MBE show how global temperatures have increased from 1884 to 2023.

-Imperial College London and the Grantham Institute have developed a set of Frequently Asked Questions which bring together expert knowledge on climate science, economics and politics, if you want to find out more about the climate crisis and possible solutions on a national and global scale.
+Imperial College London and the Grantham Institute have developed a set of Frequently Asked Questions.
+These bring together expert knowledge on climate science, economics and politics.
+Find out more about the climate crisis and possible solutions on a national and global scale.

 Where Cornwall's carbon emissions come from